Andrea Masetti: Arezzo

 On 22 July 2019, Masetti joined to Serie C side Arezzo on an undisclosed fee and a 2-year contract.
 On 11 August he made his debut or the club in a 4–3 away defeat against Crotone in the second round of Coppa Italia, he played the entire match.
 On 6 October 2020 his contract was terminated by mutual consent.

 Loan to Pro Patria

 On 2 September 2019, he joined Pro Patria on loan with a purchase option.
 Six days later, on 8 September, he made his debut for the club as a substitute replacing Leonardo Galli in the 62nd minute of a 1–1 home draw against Pergolettese.
 On 25 September he played his first entire match for Pro Patria, a 2–0 home win over Pianese.
 On 15 December he scored his first professional goal in the 65th minute of a 3–0 away win over Giana Erminio.
 Masetti ended his season-long loan to Pro Partia with 22 appearances, including 14 as a starter, and 1 goal.

 Return to Pro Patria

 On 3 March 2021, he returned to Pro Patria until the end of the 2020–21 season.

-AC Nardò
+Later clubs

 On 11 September 2021, he joined Serie D club Nardò.
+Ahead of the 2022-23 season, Masetti then moved to US Levico Terme.
+A year later, he joined US Albenga.